-Determining the mechanisms by which VIT works is complicated by the variety of VIT techniques (ultra-rush, rush, clustered/semi-rush and conventional) and different time points at which measurements can be taken.
-Thus, at different time intervals and with different VIT techniques, different mechanisms may be evident.
+Determining the mechanisms by which VIT works is complicated by the variety of VIT techniques (ultra-rush, rush, clustered/semi-rush and conventional) and different

 Insights into the general mechanisms by which SIT has an effect have been gained from studies of immunological changes during immunotherapy with dust mite and pollen extracts.
 It is difficult to know how such aeroallergen SIT studies apply to the mechanisms of VIT and again, differing regimes complicate the analysis of results.